nicojapas/BER-DAFT-JAN21/Lessons/2.05_er_model_data_integrity_ddl/lesson.md

 - Data Control Language is used to give rights and permission to the user.
 It is used to control access to the database by securing it.
 Grant, revoke.
 - Transactional Control Language is used to create and manage transactions within the database.
 Commit, rollback, savepoint.

-Note that this is just an introduction to make the students familiar with these terms/concepts.
-In the next session, we will talk more in detail on how to use _DDL_ commands.
-Also, inform the students that we will focus on _DML_ more in this curriculum, since writing these commands, and especially `select` queries, is crucial for any data analyst/business analyst.

 ---

 #### :pencil2: Check for Understanding - Class activity/quick quiz

-> :clock10: 10 min (+ 10 min Review)

 <details>
   <summary> Click for Instructions: Activity 3 </summary>